Holarrhena floribunda

 Holarrhena floribunda, commonly known as the false rubber tree, conessi bark or kurchi bark, is a plant in the family Apocynaceae.

 Description

 Holarrhena floribunda grows as a shrub or tree up to 25 m tall, with a stem diameter of up to 30 cm.
 Its fragrant flowers feature a white corolla.
 The fruit is pale grey to dark brown with paired follicles, each up to 60 cm long.

+Taxonomy

+Holarrhena floribunda was first described in 1834 as Rondeletia floribunda by Scottish botanist George Don in A General History of the Dichlamydeous Plants.
+In 1896, botanists Théophile Alexis Durand and Hans Schinz transferred the species to Holarrhena.
+The specific epithet floribunda means 'profusely flowered'.

 Distribution and habitat

-Holarrhena floribunda is found in a variety of habitats from sea-level to 1000 m altitude.
+Holarrhena floribunda is found in a variety of habitats from sea level to 1000 m altitude.
 The plant is native to a wide range of West and Central Africa from Senegal to Angola.

+Conservation

+Holarrhena floribunda has been assessed as least concern on the IUCN Red List.
+Its population is stable, with a broad distribution and no currently identified threats.

 Uses

 Holarrhena floribunda is locally used in traditional medicine as a treatment for dysentery, diarrhoea, fever, snakebite, infertility, venereal disease, diabetes and malaria.
 The plant has been used as arrow poison.